microsoft/RAFT/README.md

 optional graph expansion, and reopening an index, with short customization notes.
 The notebook starts with 10 cases; set `CASE_LIMIT=None` for the full corpus.

-With `show_progress=True`, bars show scheduled retries, transient rate-limit events, and attempts currently waiting in backoff.
-These count RAFT-level retries, not retries inside a provider client.
-Set `suppress_response_errors=True` in extraction options to quiet repeated SDK response-error logs for that run (the notebook does this).
-Final failures retain exception details and available HTTP status, provider code, request ID, and retry delay; inspect `failed_cases` without enabling verbose logging.

 ### 4. Retrieve from your agent

 Once you have a configured and indexed `LocalPipeline`, your agent can query it